spesmilo/electrum-server/HOWTO.md

 Prerequisites
 -------------

 **Expertise.** You should be familiar with Linux command line and standard Linux commands.
-You should have basic understanding of git, Python packages, compiling and applying patches to source code.
+You should have basic understanding of git, Python packages.
 You should have knowledge about how to install and configure software on your Linux distribution.
 You should be able to add commands to your distribution's startup scripts.
 If one of the commands included in this document is not available or does not perform the operation described here, you are expected to fix the issue so you can continue following this howto.

 **Software.** A recent Linux distribution with the following software
 installed: `python`, `easy_install`, `git`, a SQL server, standard C/C++